 Today, we'll be taking a look at Guitar Tricks, the site that started online guitar lessons in 1998.
 This award-winning program starts with beginner lessons and then helps you specialize in a guitar genre of your choice.
-Our Guitar Tricks review will offer you an overview of the site in order to help you decide whether it's the best program for you.
+Our Guitar Tricks review will offer you an overview of the site in order to help you decide whether it's the best guitar learning program for you.

 Things to Consider Before Signing Up for Online Lessons

 As we mentioned earlier, your guitar lesson options are very impressive.
 Before you choose one, it's a good idea to ask yourself a few questions

 In this section, we'll take a closer look at Guitar Tricks to help you decide whether or not this system is right for you.

 The online guitar lesson world is familiar today, but learning guitar online wasn't always as common as it is now.
 According to the Guitar Tricks website, this is the company that started online guitar lessons back in 1998.
 The company has had over three million students since it started.

 Of course, plenty of guitar lesson websites like to talk themselves up, but Guitar Tricks does have some accolades to back it up.
 It's won a Gold Award from the Acoustic Guitar Player's Awards and a Gold Award from Davey Awards.
 The site is also a W3 Awards Gold Award winner.